-The public is invited to help improve Scrub habitat for the rare Lakela’s Mint the first Friday of each month!
-Our first work day is Friday, November 3rd.
-We will be removing the overgrowth of small oaks, love vine, and various other competing species within the natural population of mints.
+The public is invited to help improve Scrub habitat for the rare Lakela’s Mint on the morning of Friday, February 2nd.
+We will be removing the overgrowth of small oaks, love vine, life plant, and various other competing species within the natural population of mints.
 Loppers and pruners will be provided, but if you have a favorite hand tool, please bring it.
 No special skills are necessary, and all ages are welcome.
-Those with chainsaw experience, please let us know, and feel free to bring your own chainsaw, as that will help expedite the effort.
 We will provide a short tour of the habitat and its species afterwards for those who are interested.
 Lunch (sandwich platters) will be provided at noon.

 Time: 8:30 am – 12:00 pm

-Place: near Harbor Branch Oceanographic Institute/FAU, 5600 U.S. 1 North, Fort Pierce, FL 34946 (further details provided after signup)
+Place: The Ocean Discovery Center parking lot at Harbor Branch Oceanographic Institute/FAU, 5600 U.S. 1 North, Fort Pierce, FL 34946

 Bring: bottle of water – refills will be provided.
 Also if desired: hat, sunscreen, bug spray, gloves.
 PLEASE wear long pants and sturdy shoes or boots.